GaryHilaresArchive/Graphite-Logger/README.md

-# MyBugDebugger
+# GDebugger
-MyBugDebugger: Simple header only library for debugging.
+GDebugger: Simple header only library for debugging.

 ## Project is open to contributions!